 NPS is a great tool, that is easy to use and understand.
-This simplicity means that the NPS’ currency value sky rockets, both in startup cultures as well as in any pre-pivot stage.
-It consists of a scale from zero to ten and a very specific question: “How likely are you to recommend our service to a colleague or a friend ?”.
-While this might come off as too simple, it’s value is anything but.
+This simply means that the NPS' currency value skyrockets, both in startup cultures as well as in any pre-pivot stage.
+It consists of a scale from zero to ten and a very specific question: "How likely are you to recommend our service to a colleague or a friend ?".
+While this might come off as too simple, its values are anything but.
 By using NPS:

 There are two types of NPS:

 Transactional NPS is provided daily, in every interaction with customers, so they can feed you with data at a much faster pace.

 The problem with Transactional NPS is that it is NOT accurate!
 It doesn't (or very rarely) collect responses for asked questions (How likely are you to recommend our service to a colleague or a friend ?).
 This happens because people tend to value data itself more than the meaning of data.